Understand how Centaur Labs' data annotation platform offers richer results than traditional data labeling vendors to improve your medical AI pipeline

 If you have a dataset with labels of uncertain quality because they were produced by a single expert, an outsourced labeling vendor, or pre-labeled by an AI model, we can analyze each label and our network of experts will flag any that are incorrect.
-This use-case was inspired by the joke among radiologists where “every time a radiologist looks at scan they find a new nodule"
+This use case was inspired by the joke among radiologists where “every time a radiologist looks at a scan they find a new nodule"

 Difficulty scores are reported on our platform for each case labeled:

 Clients use the difficulty score in a few different ways, depending on their specific situation and goals:

 Lastly, we provide customers with granular information about each labeler read.
 We share the number of votes for each answer choice in the case of classification or coordinates for each annotation in the case of segmentation.